openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 If an initializer expression is provided, then additional restrictions apply to the content of the expression as described in :ref:`Exceptions and Initialization Expression`.

-If a variable is declared as *readonly*, then its type must be *array*, and the restrictions on its operations can be applied to the variable as described in :ref:`Readonly Parameters`.
+If the type of a variable declaration has the prefix *readonly*, then the type must be of *array* kind, and the restrictions on its operations are applied to the variable as described in :ref:`Readonly Parameters`.

+A :index:`compile-time error` occurs if a non-array type has the prefix *readonly*.

 .. code-block:: typescript
    :linenos:

     function foo (p: number[]) {
        let x: readonly number [] = p
-       x[0] = 666 // Compile-time error
+       x[0] = 666 // Compile-time error as array itself is readonly
        console.log (x[0]) // read operation is OK
     }